History of Thessaloniki: Modern era

 Thessaloniki today has become one of the most important trade and business hubs in the Balkans with its port, the Port of Thessaloniki being one of the largest in the Aegean, and facilitating trade throughout the Balkan hinterland.
 The city also forms one of the largest student centres in Southeastern Europe and is host to the largest student population in Greece.
 The city sustains two state universities — the Aristotle University of Thessaloniki, the largest university in Greece (founded in 1926), and the University of Macedonia, alongside the Technological Education Institute of Thessaloniki.
 It also sponsors a range of private international institutions, either affiliated with universities in other nations, or accredited abroad.

 In June 2003, the city was host to the Summit meeting of European leaders, at the end of the Greek Presidency of the EU, with the summit taking place at the Porto Carras resort in Chalkidiki, to aid security precautions.
 In 2004 the city hosted a number of the football events forming part of the 2004 Summer Olympic Games and experienced a massive modernisation program.

+In November 2024, Line 1 of the Thessaloniki Metro was opened.